rcs333/CLOMP/README.md

 # Technical

-Adapter trimming and quality filtering is relatively self explanitory - the current build has the minimum read length set to 30.
+Adapter trimming and quality filtering is relatively self explanatory - the current build has the minimum read length set to 30.
 If you're doing runs with lengths any greater than that this should get increased.
 SNAP alignment is based off 20mers and really the read lengths should be above 50.
 This is also in the options for the SNAP aligner.

 Host filtering is done using bowtie2 because that's the first program I tried to use for host filtering and it seems to work pretty well.
 I'm also currently trying to host filter against the whole genome of spirometeria entericia because it's absolute garbage.